achawathe/Banking-project-springboot/README.md

 - PostgresQL Integration (can be in-memory in needed)
 - Dependency Injection in Service and Repository Layers
 - Three Layer Design
-- User of DTOs and Mappers to Map DTOs to Entities
+- Use of Mappers to Map DTOs to Entities.
+Entities are used in the services, controllers and repositories.
-- Robust Design and Extensibility
+- Robust Design and Extensibility, and Maintainability.
 ---
 ## How to run:
 1. Go to https://www.azul.com/downloads/?package=jdk#zulu to download OpenJDK, and download JDK 17 for your system